etuchscherer/interviewer/README.md

 Yet another weather service app.

 This is a [Next.js](https://nextjs.org/) application, that uses react, and axios to fetch local weather information from [Open Meteo](https://open-meteo.com/).
+We also use [Typescript](https://www.typescriptlang.org/), and [Tailwindcss](https://tailwindcss.com/docs/installation).

 * [System Requirements](#system-requirements)
 * [Getting Started](#getting-started)